x3ak/Emberhill/documentation.md

 ### Key Components of the UI:

 *   **`App.tsx` (`src/ui/App.tsx`):** The root component of the React application.
 It sets up the main layout and routing.
-*   **`useGame.ts` (`src/hooks/useGame.ts`):** This custom React hook is the primary bridge between the UI and the core game logic.
-It creates an instance of the `Engine` and provides it to the UI components through a React Context.
-This allows any component in the application to access the game state and dispatch commands.
 *   **UI Components (`src/ui/components/` and `src/ui/features/`):** These are the individual React components that make up the UI.
 They use the `useGame` hook to get the current game state and render it.
 They also dispatch commands to the `Engine` in response to user actions.

 ## Connecting the UI and Core Logic